 Parents only want what is best for their children.
 The same is true when they are researching the college admissions process and figuring out how they can help their students pay for college.
-You did not encourage your child to study for those tests, wake up early to eat a healthy breakfast or taxi your child to countless sporting events without reason—you had a plan the entire time: To support your child’s education and get them into their dream school.

 While the cost of college may seem overwhelming, you can encourage your child to apply for scholarships.
 This will not only help to lower the total amount of student loan